Efficient Data Analytics on Augmented Similarity Triplets: Experimental Setup

-\item \textsc{mnist} dataset consists of hand-written digits and each digit is represented by a $784$-dimensional vector.
-We performed experiments on a subset of the dataset by randomly selecting $250$ records from digits $0$ and $1$. \end{itemize} For synthetic datasets, we use feature vectors to generate similarity matrix $\mathcal{S}$ and distance matrix $\mathcal{D}$.
-We use distance metrics that are widely adopted in the literature for the respective datasets \cite{PerrotL19}.
-We use euclidean similarity metric for \textsc{iris},\textsc{glass} and \textsc{mnist} datasets and cosine similarity metric for \textsc{zoo} dataset.
+For synthetic datasets, we use feature vectors to generate similarity matrix $\mathcal{S}$ and distance matrix $\mathcal{D}$.
+We use distance metrics that are widely adopted in the literature for the respective datasets~\cite{PerrotL19}.
+We use Euclidean similarity metric for \textsc{iris},\textsc{glass} and \textsc{moons} datasets and Cosine similarity metric for \textsc{zoo} dataset.
 We use $\mathcal{D}$ and $\mathcal{S}$ only to generate triplets and to compare the effectiveness of our method.
-We randomly generate triplets by comparing distances of two objects $y$ and $z$ from an anchor object $x$.
+We randomly generate triplets by comparing the distances of two objects $y$ and $z$ from an anchor object $x$.
 A triplet $(x,y,z)$ is obtained by comparing $d(x,y)$ and $d(x,z)$ such that $d(x,y)<d(x,z)$.
-We generate $ \{1,5,10,20,30 \}~ \%$ of total possible triplets in our experiments.
-The results are averaged over $5$ runs to mitigate the effect of randomness.
-Experiments are performed on a core i$7$ system with $8$GB RAM.
-The Matlab code is available for reproducibility of results \footnote{Matlab code with instructions and datasets is available at \url{https://www.dropbox.com/sh/8scfgek7r5fr0at/AABXVqusuKWkQP9wDKIb8FRqa?dl=0}}.
+We generate $ \{1,5,10,20 \}~ \%$ of total possible triplets and we introduce \emph{relative error} $=\{0, 1,5,10,20 \}~ \%$ in generated triplets in our experiments.